Sexual Assault and Seduction

 Statutory Sexual Seduction is commonly referred to as Statutory Rape.
 In Nevada it is defined as ordinary sexual intercourse, including oral sex, by a person 18 years of age or older with a person under the age of 16 years, or any other sexual penetration committed by a person 18 years of age or older with a person under the age of 16 years with the intent of arousing, appealing to, or ratifying the lust or passions or sexual desires of either of the persons.

 The penalties for sexual seduction differ depending on the age of the person committing the offense.
 If the offender is 21 years of age or older it is considered a category C felony and can result in a prison term of up to 5 years.
 If the offender is under the age of 21 it is considered a gross misdemeanor.
 The punishment for a gross misdemeanor can be imprisonment in the county jail for up to 364 days.

 Being charged with Sexual Assault is an extremely serious matter, and if found guilty, you could face a significant prison sentence and fines, including life in prison without the possibility of parole.
 Therefore, it is extremely important that you hire an experienced Las Vegas Attorney to defend you.
 The Wright Law Group, P.C. has more than 25 years of experience, and we understand the seriousness and complex nature of sex crimes cases.
 Let us help you today!
-Call us now at (702) 405-0001 to schedule a free consultation.
+Call us now at (702) 405-0001 to arrange a consultation.